-- Communicate in an open and transparent manner - Only send communication via text, email or social media if it is necessary and relates to the activity the child or young person is involved in - Get signed consent from parents/carers before using any of these methods of communication with children or young people.
-Explain to the parents/carers the purpose for the communication and the method by which communication will be sent to the children and/or young people - Get signed consent from the young person, if they are aged 13 or over, about the agreed methods of communication, depending on the young person's maturity and ability to consent - Members of staff and/or volunteers should communicate information regarding programmes, events, training and matches through the agreed method of communication and: - copy in with another designated member of staff or volunteer to the communication - copy in the child and young person's parents/carer, if possible - only use group texts or emails, if possible
+General principles DO: Communicate in an open and transparent For 'private' group chats on social media, make manner sure that there is more than one member of staff • Only send communication via text, email or and/or volunteer part of the group chat social media if it is necessary and relates to the Remove and report any offensive comments or activity the child or young person is involved in messages immediately to the Child Wellbeing • Get signed consent from parents/carers before and Protection Officer and to the social media using any of these methods of communication site, if appropriate with children or young people.
+Explain to the Keep all phone numbers and/or email parents/carers the purpose for the addresses of children and young people in a communication and the method by which secure and confidential place communication will be sent to the children Keep access to personal mobile numbers and and/or young people email addresses of the children and young • Get signed consent from the young person, if people to a practical minimum with only relevant they are aged 13 or over, about the agreed members of staff and/or volunteers having methods of communication, depending on the access to this information and only when young person's maturity and ability to consent necessary to enable them to fulfil their role Members of staff and/or volunteers should Report to the Child Wellbeing and Protection communicate information regarding Officer any instances where you receive any programmes, events, training and matches inappropriate communications from a child through the agreed method of communication and/or a young person.
+Do not reply.
+The Child and: Wellbeing and Protection Officer will agree what - copy in with another designated member of action the club will take e.g. notifying parents staff or volunteer to the communication and any other appropriate individuals or - copy in the child and young person's agencies parents/carer, if possible - only use group texts or emails, if possible